Before you even start to supplement, consider this:

 Foundational supplements

-Foundational supplements are designed to support core nutritional needs and physiological processes that apply to most people.
+Foundational supplements support core processes that apply broadly across the body.

-They donโ€™t target a specific condition or symptom.
-Instead, they help ensure that the body has what it needs to function reliably in the background.
+They donโ€™t target a specific issue – Instead, they help the body function more reliably in the background.

 • Minerals and nutrients that are commonly low or poorly absorbed